Srocers/Srocers/Cyber-Security-E-Portfolio-Ertan-Nedim.md

-* What is a honeypot?
+* What is a Honeypot?

 A honeypot is a network-connected machine that is designed to behave as a decoy, drawing in prospective attackers to disclose their harmful activities and giving organizations the chance to watch and follow them...